Custom ONNX Trackers¶

 |---|---|---|---|---|---|

 Other RTMPose variants and SLEAP-exported models should work with appropriate model card configuration.
-If you successfully use a model not listed here, consider contributing the model card to the Caliscope documentation.
+If you successfully use a model not listed here, consider contributing the model card.

 Troubleshooting¶